HofstadterTools/HofstadterTools/docs/source/theory/chern_numbers.rst

    \mathcal{B}(\mathbf{k}) = -\mathrm{i} \lim_{\Delta_\alpha\to 0}\lim_{\Delta_\beta\to 0} \frac{1}{\Delta_\alpha\Delta_\beta} \left( \braket{u_{\mathbf{k}+\Delta_\alpha}| u_{\mathbf{k}+\Delta_\beta+\Delta_\alpha}}-\braket{u_\mathbf{k}|u_{\mathbf{k}+\Delta_\beta}} - \braket{u_{\mathbf{k}+\Delta_\beta}| u_{\mathbf{k}+\Delta_\alpha+\Delta_\beta}}+\braket{u_\mathbf{k}|u_{\mathbf{k}+\Delta_\alpha}} \right).

-However, it is difficult to compute the Berry curvature numerically using this formula because it is not gauge invariant.
+However, it is difficult to compute the Berry curvature numerically using this formula because the Bloch wavefunctions come with a gauge-dependent phase.
 Instead, exploiting the property that the Berry curvature is real, we may write it as a product of Berry phases around a plaquette

 .. math::
    \mathcal{B}(\mathbf{k}) = - \lim_{\Delta_\alpha\to 0}\lim_{\Delta_\beta\to 0} \frac{1}{\Delta_\alpha \Delta_\beta} \text{Im}\;\log (\braket{u_{\mathbf{k}}| u_{\mathbf{k}+\Delta_\alpha}}\braket{u_{\mathbf{k}+\Delta_\alpha}| u_{\mathbf{k}+\Delta_\alpha+\Delta_\beta}}\braket{u_{\mathbf{k}+\Delta_\alpha+\Delta_\beta}| u_{\mathbf{k}+\Delta_\beta}} \braket{u_{\mathbf{k}+\Delta_\beta}| u_{\mathbf{k}}}).

-This expression is gauge invariant and the Chern number is then computed by numerically integrating the Berry curvature at each plaquette and dividing by :math:`2\pi`.
+This expression is manifestly gauge invariant and the Chern number is then computed by numerically integrating the Berry curvature at each plaquette and dividing by :math:`2\pi`.
 In the limit of small plaquettes, we recover an integer.
 This equation is also known as the Fukui formula. :cite:`Fukui05`

 In the case of band touching, each phase factor is replaced by the determinant of the phase factor matrix.
 For example, in the case of two bands touching, the phase factors